Jawkx/dump/README.md

 The following options can be configured in the TOML file:

 *   `file_start`:  A string that is printed before the content of each file.
-It supports Go templates with the following data:
-    *   `.FilePath`: The path to the file.
-    *   `.FileExt`:  The file extension.
-    *   `.Content`: The content of the file.
 *   `file_end`: A string that is printed after the content of each file.
-It supports Go templates  with the following data:
-    *   `.FilePath`: The path to the file.
-    *   `.FileExt`:  The file extension.
-    *   `.Content`: The content of the file.
 *   `code_start`: A string that is printed before the code content of each file.
 Useful for specifying things like the language for syntax highlighting in markdown.
-It supports Go templates with the following data:
-    *   `.FilePath`: The path to the file.
-    *   `.FileExt`:  The file extension.
-    *   `.Content`: The content of the file.
 *   `code_end`:   A string that is printed after the code content of each file.

-It supports Go templates with the following data:
+All of the options support Go templates with the following data

 *   `.FilePath`: The path to the file.
 *   `.FileExt`:  The file extension.
 *   `.Content`: The content of the file.

 ### Default Configuration

+And best configuration honestly

 ```toml
 file_start = "--- FILE-START: {{.FilePath}} ---"